David M. Beazley

 }

-To return the byte buffer back to Perl as a string, a somewhat simpler typemap is used:
+To return the byte buffer back to Perl as a string, a somewhat simpler typemap

 %typemap (perl5,out) tc_u_abort *